-There are no particular restrictions on vehicles within the park, although movement is restricted at night and the park's gates are closed nightly, meaning campers must be inside the park before dark.
+The park's main gate is located at the south terminus of Louisiana Highway 1 and the smoothly paved roads leading to the entrance carry on into the park, taking you to the campgrounds, the beach, and anywhere else you wish to go.
+There are no particular restrictions on vehicles within the park, although movement is restricted at night as the park's gates are closed nightly, meaning campers must be inside the park before dark.
 RVs are allowed on the beach, which is just a few minutes hike from the campground, making it easily accessible by foot as well.
-Different trails also run by the campground, so visitors on foot, bike or horse can easily find their way back to their campsite or the beach regardless of where they are in the park.
+Different trails also run by the campground, so visitors on foot, bike, or horse can easily find their way back to their campsite or the beach regardless of where they are in the park.

-There is no firewood on site, but campers can purchase some at the Island's general store which is just a few minutes away.
+There is no firewood on-site, but campers can purchase some at the Island's general store, which is just a few minutes away.
 Reservations can be made as far back as 13 months before arrival and at least one day before as same-day reservations aren't allowed.
 Visitors are allowed to stay at the campground for a maximum of 14 days at a time.

 Visitors of Grand Isle get the opportunity to explore the sea-side community first-hand.
-The park has one of the largest seafood industries in the U.S, and a tour through the community is a perfect way of spending a day in the off season.
+The park has one of the largest seafood industries in the U.S, and a tour through the community is a perfect way of spending a day in the off-season.

 A tour through the town will give visitors the chance to interact with some of the locals, many of whom earn their living as seafood harvesters.
 The local seafood factories where fish are processed and exported are also tourist hot spots where visitors come to see the source of about one-third of America's seafood supply.

 Grand Isle offers unique hiking options to visitors of the park.
-The two-mile beach is the park's most popular trail as it offers visitors the chance to explore the length of the shore on foot or horseback while enjoying scenic views of the beach and the park's wildlife.
+The two-mile beach is the park's most popular spot as it offers visitors the chance to explore the length of the shore on foot or horseback while enjoying scenic views of the beach and the park's wildlife.

-Grand Isle's rich ecosystem makes it one of the best places for bird viewing in the U.S. The park has a diverse range of bird habitats, from dunes to salt marshes and dense forests, offering visitors the chance to see some of America's rarest bird species.
+Grand Isle's vibrant ecosystem makes it one of the best places for bird viewing in the U.S. The park has a diverse range of bird habitats, from dunes to salt marshes and dense forests, offering visitors the chance to see some of America's rarest bird species.

-There are five different birding trails at the park and visitors by the beach can also spot shorebirds, raptors, and ospreys.
-The Grand Isle Migratory Bird Celebration also offers birding enthusiasts the chance to join the bird watching festival every April where visitors can see hundreds of bird species migrating through the park.
+There are five different birding trails at the park, and visitors by the beach can also spot shorebirds, raptors, and ospreys.
+The Grand Isle Migratory Bird Celebration also offers birding enthusiasts the chance to join the bird watching festival every April, where visitors can see hundreds of bird species migrating through the park.